Application lifespan (days)

 If your model does not require absolute time, this option affects neither simulation nor the generated code.

 If your model requires absolute time, this parameter optimizes the word size used for storing integer absolute time in generated code.
 This ensures that timers do not overflow within the lifespan you specify.
 If you set Application lifespan to

 uint32words are used.

 If your model contains fixed-point blocks that require absolute time, this option affects both simulation and generated code.

 For example, using 64 bits to store timing data enables models with a step size of 0.001 microsecond (1E-9 seconds) to run for more than 500 years, which would rarely be required.
 To run a model with a step size of one millisecond (0.001 seconds) for one day would require a 32-bit timer (but it could continue running for 49 days).

 A timer will allocate 64 bits of memory if you specify a value of

 To minimize the amount of RAM used by time counters, specify a lifespan no longer than necessary.

-For code generation, must be the same for parent and referenced models.
+For code generation, the Application lifespan setting must be the same for parent and referenced models.
 For simulation, the setting can be different for the parent and referenced models.